danguita/danguita/README.md

 ## My Skill Set

 - I have experience in designing back-ends of almost any size, specializing in **Ruby on Rails** and **Node.js** back-ends.
-- My focus is on **software architecture**, meaning designing software for maintainability, reliability, and scale.
+- My focus is on **software architecture**, meaning designing systems for maintainability, reliability, and scale.
-- I've also been **leading engineering teams** for happiness and performance.
+- I've also been **leading engineering teams** effectively, ensuring an environment where people can do their best work.
-- Experience in systems infrastructure, including AWS and GCP.
+- Experience in systems infrastructure.
 Emphasis on reproducibility, scalability, performance, and cost reduction.

 ## Connect with me